PaulKokhanov1/PK_Engine/README.md

 * **Material class** — Holds ambient (Ka), diffuse (Kd), specular (Ks), and shininess parameters; owns shader association; handles uniform uploading
 * **Blinn-Phong shading in world space** — Diffuse, specular (half-vector method), and ambient components computed per-fragment in the fragment shader
 * **Normal matrix** — Because non-uniform scaling skews normals under the model matrix, normals are transformed using the inverse-transpose of the model matrix: `normalMatrix = inverse(transpose(mat3(modelMatrix)))`
-* **Light system** — Point light struct with position, color, and per-component intensity (ambient, diffuse, specular broken out separately to prevent ambient from overpowering)
+* **Light system** — Point light struct with position, color, and per-component intensity (ambient, diffuse, specular)
 * **Light controller** — Ability to hold down CTRL and move light around object by defining fixed position from center always pointing at the center
 * **Transform struct** — Translation, rotation, scale per mesh; passed to shader as a model matrix each frame